Aerial image of a roof with light gray shingles and text reading "What Is Roof Valley Flashing?"

 Woven Valley Flashing

-Woven valley flashing is an alternative to traditional metal or plastic flashing.
-It involves interweaving shingles from both roof slopes to create a seamless valley.
-This technique provides additional protection against water penetration, as the shingles overlap, creating a barrier against potential leaks.
+Woven valley flashing offers an alternative to traditional metal or plastic flashing.
+It weaves shingles from both roof slopes together to create a seamless valley.
+This overlap forms a barrier that protects against water penetration and potential leaks.

 Materials Used in Valley Flashing